Virginia and Truckee Railway Motor Car 22: Design

 Virginia and Truckee Railway Motor Car 22 has a total length of 72 ft 9+3/4 in, a width of 10 ft 2+3/4 in and a height of 11 ft 9+3/16 in.
 It was one of the largest railcars produced by the McKeen Motor Car Company.
-The car body was mounted onto a chassis on top of a pair of two-axle trucks; each of the unpowered axles has a set of 33 in wheels.
+The car body was mounted onto a chassis on top of a pair of non-pivoting two-axle trucks; each of the unpowered axles has a set of 33 in wheels.
 Motor Car 22 was powered by a 200 hp, gasoline internal combustion engine that was modeled after a marine engine.
 The engine was connected to the motor car's 42 in driving wheels via a Morse "silent" chain drive.
 After the restoration of Motor Car 22, the engine was replaced with a modern Caterpillar diesel engine because no original McKeen engine was available.
 The original chain drive was also replaced with a hydraulic drive.

 The car body was constructed from steel using a monocoque design and given an aerodynamic shape.
 The body consisted of a curved roof, rounded rear end, and its distinctive knife-edge "wind-splitter" front end.
 Also a characteristic of the McKeen railcars was the frequent use of porthole windows; a total of 33 were used on Motor Car 22.
 The interior of Motor Car 22 was divided into the engine compartment inside the pointed front end of the motor car, the passenger compartment at the rear of the car, and the baggage compartment in the middle.
 When built, it had a seating capacity of 84 passengers.